pandas-dev/pandas/web/pandas/pdeps/0009-io-extensions.md

 connectors.
 It is out of scope for this PDEP to implement changes to any connectors existing in the pandas code base.

-Some ideas for future discussion related to this PDED include:
+Some ideas for future discussion related to this PDEP include:

 - Automatically loading of I/O plugins when pandas is imported.